ubccr/xdmod/tests/ci/Docker/README.md

 After that use the editor of your choice on your host machine with port 9000 to debug.

-When working on new code most of use use a build script to pull in our code and do changes
+When developing new features a build script is commonly used to pull in our code and make changes.

-below is an example.
+Below is an example:

 ```bash
 #!/bin/bash